Linux-cpp-lisp/Plynk/README.md

 raw_input("Press enter to exit.")
 ```
-Running this script produces the following graphic showing an example linkage mechanism and the path traced by the movement of one of its joints:
+Running this script produces the following graphic showing an example linkage mechanism and the path traced by the movement of one of its joints over time:

 ![Example Graphic](example_graphic.png)